Viz Extensions FAQ

 Where can I get a license?

-Just like BANg and the Figma to Tableau Plugin, we are using Lemon Squeezy to handle the payment and license generation.
+Like BANg and the Figma to Tableau Plugin, we use Lemon Squeezy to handle the payment and license generation.

-You can buy individual Viz Extension or the pack directly at https://store.ladataviz.com/.
+You can buy individual Viz Extension or the pack directly here:

 For on-premise installation, please reach out directly.